FAQs

 Can my friend and I fish as a Team if we both join the Club?

-Only if the computer assigns you to the same Team.
-We mix Teams (Pairs) up for every tournament through a Draw that is computerized and random.
-To have a chance of being paired with each other through the Draw, one of you would have to fish as a Boater and the other as a Co-Angler.
-And at most you’d be paired once each year.
-Most of us have fished clubs and tournament trails that have permanent teams.
-We prefer the MWBA approach.
+No, unless (1) one of you is a Boater and the other a Co-Angler, (2) the Random Draw assigns you to the same Team, and then (3) no more than twice each year.
+We mix Teams (Pairs) up for every tournament because most of us have fished clubs and tournament trails that have permanent teams and we prefer the MWBA approach.
 It fosters friendly competition.
 The upside?
-You’ll fish with as many as 11 different anglers through the year, and have a chance to make 11 new friends and learn more fishing techniques.
+We fish with as many as 11 different anglers each year, renew old friendships and make new ones, and learn more fishing techniques.

 -